ehelin/ApplicationScallingAdventures/README.md

 ## How To Use

-Download the zip file and then follow instructions described <a href="https://erichelin.wordpress.com/2016/04/22/application-scaling-adventures-part-1/">here</a>.
+Download the zip file, open up in Visual Studio, clean, restore packages, build and run.